Hyperparameter Tuning for finetuning Large Language Models

 Conclusion

-Hyperparameter tuning is a crucial step in finetuning large language models for natural language processing tasks.
+Hyperparameter tuning is a crucial step in finetuning LLMs.
 Random, grid, and Bayesian optimization are common methods for hyperparameter tuning.
-When finetuning large language models, several hyperparameters need to be tuned, including base LLM, batch size configuration, epoch configuration, learning rate configuration, and prompt loss weight configuration.
-By carefully selecting and tuning hyperparameters, we can achieve optimal performance in finetuning large language models.
+When finetuning LLMs, several hyperparameters need to be tuned, including LLM, batch size, epochs, learning rate, and LoRA rank.
+By carefully selecting and tuning hyperparameters, we can achieve optimal performance in finetuning LLMs.